drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 # File organization

-Data and results of the experiment and data analysis\
+Data and results of the experiment and data analysis:

 1. Training data for classifier.xlsx